What is Recurring Billing? Definition, Examples, and Why Subscription Businesses Should Care

-In the recurring payment model, customers sign up and input their payment information, such as credit card details, and authorize the merchant to deduct the payment at the agreed frequency.
+In the recurring payment model, customers sign up and put their payment details on file, such as credit card information.
+They then authorize the merchant to deduct automatic payments at the agreed-upon frequency.
 For instance, setting up your insurance policy for automatic renewal instead of having to do it manually every year.

-- Predictable Revenue: Recurring billing brings in more predictability in your cash flow.
+- Predictable revenue: Recurring billing brings more predictability to your cash flow.
 Recurring revenue helps cushion any unpredictable turbulence in the market.
 It allows businesses to scale with better forecasting leading to efficient capital allocation and a higher ROI.

 - Revenue expansion opportunities: For SaaS businesses that use tiered pricing plans, it is an opportunity to expand revenue by upselling and cross-selling existing customers to higher-value plans and add-ons.

-- Convenience and Personalization: Recurring billing means that customers do not get hounded for repeated payments.
+- Convenience and personalization: Recurring billing boosts customer satisfaction because customers won’t get hounded for repeated payments.
 It saves them time and money (longer commitments entail discounts!) and provides a personalized customer experience, such as custom-made subscription boxes.

 Recurring Billing Cons

-- Customer Churn: Subscribers have an option to cancel anytime.
-If the customers fail to see value in your product as you intended, there is always a chance of customer churn.
-So you have to win customers at every renewal cycle, unlike a one-time sale.
-Head to here to know how you can analyze and reduce customer churn.
-It is also why focusing on customer retention is vital for subscription businesses.
+- Customer churn: Subscribers have the option to cancel anytime.
+If they fail to see value in your product, there’s always a chance of customer churn.
+That’s why focusing on customer retention is crucial for subscription businesses.

-If you have a SaaS or Subscription business or you’re planning to start one, one of the most critical and frustrating things you’ll bump against is the pricing strategy.
+If you have a SaaS or subscription business or you’re planning to start one, one of the most critical and frustrating things you’ll bump against is your pricing strategy.
 But if your pricing is right and you provide value, your customer base is going to grow.

 The billing needs of growing businesses are constantly evolving.
 An in-house system can generate invoices automatically, but the bubble will soon burst.
 Homegrown billing systems cannot handle the complexity of recurring billing for rapidly growing businesses that come with global expansion, pricing experiments, discounts, and add-ons.

-Recurring billing is a function whose complexity is revealed with scale.
-As your customer base starts to grow, your subscription billing needs grow along with it.
+As your customer base grows, your subscription billing needs grow along with it.
 Your customers demand multiple payment options, the product team wants a pricing experiment, and the leadership requires coherent reports.
 Suddenly, you’re managing multiple payment methods and currencies, discounts, refunds, pricing changes, and consolidated invoices – for multiple products.

 Every subscription business outgrows its homemade billing system; it’s not a matter of if but when.
-Businesses that ride out the turbulent waves of the market are the ones who are forward-looking about efficiency and sustainable growth.
-In a precarious market, the opportunity cost of sticking with your homemade billing system might be too expensive for your business.
+Businesses that ride out the turbulent waves of the market look towards efficiency and sustainable growth.
+In a precarious market, the opportunity cost of sticking with your homemade billing system could be too expensive for your business.

 Setting Up Recurring Billing with Chargebee